Matera Travel Guide: Things to Do, See, Eat & Experience in Italy’s City of Caves

 Another activity that we had really been looking forward to was hiking in Murgia National Park.

-Cave dwellings in Murgia National Park, Matera.
+Cave dwellings in Murgia National Park located in Matera, Italy

 There’s a ravine that runs just east of the Old Town and the landscape is covered in caves that beckon exploration.
 There’s an access point to the trail along Via Madonna delle Virtù and there’s a hanging bridge that leads you across the river.